Phase 2 (LAMC Sec. 104.08) Application Filing Period Open until Sept. 13, 2018

-Department of Cannabis Regulation Forms:
+Department of Cannabis Regulation Forms and Guidelines:

 Application Withdrawal Form: Application withdrawal forms may be electronically submitted to DCRLicensing@lacity.org for consideration.
 Upon review, DCR staff will schedule a signing appointment with the applicant(s).
 If the application includes more than one owner, individual owners may request different appointment times.
 Every owner listed on the application must sign the withdrawal form for it to be fully executed.
 A withdrawn application will have no legal effect, and you forfeit any and all rights in connection with the withdrawn application(s).
 Additionally, you will not be refunded application fees previously paid to DCR.